 While it will be difficult to track one or two individual examples of long wrap times, as they will vary largely due to the nature of the call, these reports will provide you with an average wrap time for each advisor.

 By having averages for each advisor, you will gather information as to which individuals may be struggling to log and schedule their actions or those just looking for an extra little break.

 What Impacts the Length of Wrap Time?

-There is no industry standard for wrap time, with there being a wide variability between different centres.
+There is no industry standard for wrap time in a call centre, with there being a wide variability between different centres.

 But why is this?

 Well, there are number of factors that influence how long an advisor takes to complete their ACW, and below we have four examples of why your wrap times may be longer or shorter than other contact centres.

 i.
 Sector and Contact Type – Across different sectors, the percentage of complex calls will change and, generally, the more complex the call, the longer the wrap time.

 For example, wrap time in a technical support centre will likely be much larger than in a retail contact centre that will typically handle more simple transactional contacts.